scimerc/genimpute/README.md

     snodecores=64
     snodemem=256000

+## Requirements

+* Linux
+* Bash

-**NOTE**: before imputation -- and advisably also before quality control -- reference maps and haplotypes may have to be pre-processed in order to ensure full compatibility with `genimpute.sh`. the scripts `mapproc.sh` and `refproc.sh` perform the necessary pre-processing steps on genetic map and reference haplotypes, respectively.
+**NOTE**: Before imputation -- and advisably also before quality control -- reference maps and haplotypes may have to be pre-processed in order to ensure full compatibility with `genimpute.sh`.
+The scripts `mapproc.sh` and `refproc.sh` perform the necessary pre-processing steps on genetic map and reference haplotypes, respectively.

+## Authors

+Written by Francesco Bettella and Florian Krull loosely based on the deCODE genetics protocol adapted by Sudheer Giddaluru.